lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 ## Workflows

-### I want to setup my local repos after they were already created for the first time
+### I want to set up my local repos after they were already created for the first time

 - to setup "upstream-copy":